-The Office of the President & Executive Vice President (OP&EVP) is led by Theodore W. Tozer, President, and Nancy Corsiglia, Acting Executive Vice President & Chief Operating Officer.
+The Office of the President & Executive Vice President (OP&EVP) is led by Theodore W. Tozer, President, and Nancy Corsiglia, Executive Vice President & Chief Operating Officer.

 The office directs the global development of policy and provides enterprise-wide oversight of all operational support related to Ginnie Mae’s current and future business.
 Additionally, the office assures that organizational performance is consistent with established departmental and corporate goals and objectives.